• Skip to primary navigation

 There are loads of low glycemic recipes that call for liquid stevia drops as well.
 Now you know how to make it yourself!

-I know it is possible to use the stevia plant to make stevia extract, but being super busy, I wanted a super quick and easy way to do this.
+I know it is possible to use the stevia plant to make stevia extract, but since I’m super busy, I wanted a really quick and easy way to do this.

 Well, liquid stevia varies in cost.